Serif-7/Dotfiles/notes.md

 * flake.nix: Description of overall config
 * flake.lock: list of dependencies and versions of current packages updated by `nix flake update`
-* `build.sh` runs the rebuild command and imperatively copies configs not handled by home manager to their proper location